okamel1/omarkamel.me/_posts/2019-08-25-One-Marvelous-Adventure-Blog.markdown

 They left us in the middle of the way down as they lived in one of the mountain houses, so we had another nearly half hour till the foothill.

-Finally we arrived at the parking at 22:30, nearly one and half hour after sunset with sore muscles, delay of around 3 hours and with hell lot of stress!
+Finally we arrived at the parking at 22:30, with 27 km of hiking, starting elevation was 400m then reaching 1200m, nearly one and half hour after sunset with sore muscles, delay of around 3 hours and with hell lot of stress!

 But was really fun and exciting trip!